 I remember taking a shower and saying 3 words that changed my life forever; I said, “God, I’m tired”.
 I went on to say, "take it away", and I introduced myself to God as if, He never knew me.
 I told Him everything down to my favorite color.
 That was a Saturday and then, that Sunday...I gave my life to the Lord.
 I hardly got any sleep, and I showed up to service right at the very end...when the doors of the church were being opened.
 I thought I was arriving on time, but I guess you can say that I did arrive on time.
 Since then, God has restored my natural affection towards men, and not once have I backslid with a woman or looked back to desire that lifestyle.
 God set me free and changed my fragrance!
 I am happily courting and planning marriage in the soon future.
 I am here to say with confidence, that JESUS will and can set you free!
 He died for the homosexuals just like any other sin---He loves you, and He will make you brand new!

-Tiara's Testimony on YouTube has reached over 128,000 people inside and outside the country.
+Tiara's Testimony on YouTube has reached many around the world!

 "As far as the east is from the west, So far has He removed our transgressions from us."
 (Psalms 103:12)